OmarCloud20/CDKTF-Tutorial/README.md

 ## Step 4: Learn How to Use Construct Hub and AWS Provider Submodules

-Prior to digging into the AWS provider, let's first understand commonly used terms in the Terraform documentation:
+Prior to digging into the AWS provider, let's first understand most commonly used terms in the CDKTF documentation:

-1. Submodules: A submodule is a collection of related resources.
+1. Submodules is a collection of related resources.
 For example, the `s3.S3Bucket` construct is part of the `s3` submodule.
 The `s3.S3Bucket` construct creates an S3 bucket.
 The `s3` submodule contains other constructs such as `s3.S3BucketPolicy`, `s3.S3BucketAcl`, `s3.S3BucketObject`, etc.

 2. [Construct](https://developer.hashicorp.com/terraform/cdktf/concepts/constructs) is another important term to understand.
 A construct is a class that represents a Terraform resource, data source, or provider.
 The `s3` submodule contains constructs that represent S3 constructs, classes and struts.

-3. Stack: A stack is a collection of constructs.
+3. Stack is a collection of constructs.
 The `MyStack` class in the `main.py` file is a stack.
 The `MyStack` class contains constructs that represent S3 constructs, classes and struts.

 ---